asterisk/documentation/docs/Configuration/Dialplan/Pattern-Matching.md

 ```

----

 You can dial extension **6421** to try it out on your own.

----

-**WARNING!: Be Careful with Pattern Matching**
+!!! warning Be Careful with Pattern Matching
     Please be aware that because of the way auto-fallthrough works, if Asterisk can't find the next priority number for the current extension or pattern match, it will also look for that same priority in a less specific pattern match.
 Consider the following example:

----
+[//]: # (end-warning)